 Terri Seymour joined "Extra" in 2004 as a freelance reporter covering "American Idol," and was then promoted to a full-time correspondent position.
 During "Extra's" 26th season, Terri will continue to cover television, fashion-and-beauty segments, movie premieres, junkets, on-set visits, and is a regular red-carpet favorite.

-In the beginning of Seymour's television career, she appeared on the UK television series, "The Clothes Show," and then appeared on the English version of "The Wheel of Fortune" for three seasons.
-She has also appeared on the UK's "GMTV" and acted as a correspondent on the daytime show, "This Morning."
-One of her first American television appearances was as an entertainment reporter on FOX 11's "Good Day L.A.," on which she continues to appear.
-Seymour also continues to serve as a live reporter on FOX 11's 10 PM newscast.
+In the beginning of Seymour's television career, she appeared on the UK television series "The Clothes Show."
+She also appeared on the English version of "The Wheel of Fortune" for three seasons.
+She has appeared on the UK's "GMTV" and acted as a correspondent on the daytime show "This Morning."
+One of her first American television appearances was as an entertainment reporter on FOX 11's "Good Day L.A."

 Seymour currently lives in Los Angeles.